Automated Code Review with Claude Code, Playwright, and Notion (MCP)

 claude mcp add playwright -- npx @playwright/mcp@latest

-You'll receive a confirmation similar to this:
+And you will receive a confirmation similar to this:

 # Added stdio MCP server playwright with command: npx @playwright/mcp@latest to local config